IvanFan/skilltree/python-implementation-of-list.md

 If we keep adding 2,3 ,4, we don't have to apply new space because the extra space is big enough

 ![](/assets/pythonlistimplementation2.png)

+## Insert

+let's insert 5 into index 1